Factbox-Back to pubs, gyms and movies: plotting the road back to normal

 BRITAIN

 Non-essential retailers in England reopened on April 12 along with pubs and restaurants operating outdoors.
 Indoor hospitality, cinemas, theatres, and sports halls reopened on May 17.
-Britain also allowed international travel to resume, but people arriving from most destinations are still subject to quarantine.
+Britain also allowed international travel to resume, with quarantine rules still in place for most arrivals.

-The one-metre plus social distancing rule for restaurants and pubs might be ditched on June 21.
+The government aims to lift most remaining restrictions in England on June 21.

 FRANCE